Genivia/ugrep/README.md

 Ugrep is like grep, but much faster, user-friendly, and equipped with a ton of new features.
 Ugrep's features and speed beat GNU grep, Silver Searcher, ack, sift, and ripgrep in [nearly all benchmarks](https://github.com/Genivia/ugrep-benchmarks).

-New faster ugrep 4.3 and new **ugrep-indexer** tool to speed up search with file system indexing.
-Visit [GitHub ugrep-indexer](https://github.com/Genivia/ugrep-indexer) for details.

-See [how to install ugrep](#install) on your system.
-Ugrep is always free.

-The ugrep tools include the following commands:

-- **ug** for interactive use with a .ugrep configuration file with your preferences located in the working directory or home directory (run 'ug --save-config' to create a .ugrep file you can edit)
-- **ugrep** for batch use
-- **ug+** for interactive use, also searches pdfs, documents, e-books, image metadata
-- **ugrep+** for batch use, also searches pdfs, documents, e-books, image metadata

 *Option -Q opens a query TUI to search files as you type!*
 <br>
 <img src="https://www.genivia.com/images/scranim.gif" width="438" alt="">

+See [how to install ugrep](#install) on your system.
+Ugrep is always free.

 Development roadmap
 -------------------

-- my highest priority is quality assurance to continue to make sure ugrep has no bugs and is reliable
+- #1 priority is quality assurance to continue to make sure ugrep has no bugs and is reliable
-- make ugrep even faster and report on progress, see [my latest article](https://www.genivia.com/ugrep.html) and planned enhancements [#288](https://github.com/Genivia/ugrep/issues/288)
 - listen to users to continue to add new and updated features
-- further improve the interactive TUI with regex syntax highlighting
 - share [reproducible performance results](https://github.com/Genivia/ugrep-benchmarks) with the community
-- file indexing to speed up cold search performance, see [ugrep-indexer](https://github.com/Genivia/ugrep-indexer)
+- make ugrep even faster, see [my latest article](https://www.genivia.com/ugrep.html) and planned enhancements [#288](https://github.com/Genivia/ugrep/issues/288)

 Overview
 --------

+Commands:

+- `ug` is for interactive use with a .ugrep configuration file with your preferences located in the working directory or home directory, `ug+` also searches pdfs, documents, e-books, image metadata

+- `ugrep` for batch use like GNU grep without a .ugrep configuration file, `ugrep+` also searches pdfs, documents, e-books, image metadata

 Why use ugrep?